City-of-Helsinki/drupal-helfi-kuva/README.md

-# City of Helsinki - Kulttuuri ja Vapaa-aika Drupal 9 project
+# City of Helsinki - KUVA Drupal project

-Kuva (Kulttuuri ja vapaa-aika) is the site for information related to culture and spare time activities.
+KUVA, short for Kulttuuri ja vapaa-aika, provides information about cultural and leisure activities in the city of Helsinki.

 ## Environments